 - You can not see the readout in dark light

 If you intend to get one for bow hunting, this will be a good choice.
 Its in-view liquid crystal display gives you natural and clear view, with powerful optical 4x magnification, you can see target far away, but do not as clear as 8x types.

-Water proof housing with all black cover enable you to bring it anywhere you want and keep clean for long time use.
-Distance range of it is from 10 to 600 yards, ranges trees up to 400 yards away and furry animals up to 200 yards.
-Therefore, we do not suggest it as a long distance hunting range finder.
+Waterproof housing with all-black cover enables you to bring it anywhere you want and keep clean for long time use.
+The distance range of it is from 10 to 600 yards, ranges trees up to 400 yards away and furry animals up to 200 yards.
+Therefore, we do not suggest it as a long-distance hunting range finder.